SpokEasy

 Naturally it wasn’t long before I started hankering to do a century on the road bike; and on July 19, 2013, I did.
 Pedaling time was 7:56:38!
 I averaged 12.5 mph, which was good for me at the time.

-I began at 5 am.
-Not surprisingly, the day got very hot; and I sure could have used a cooling vest!
-Indeed, my big ride ended rather miserably because I ran completely out of water about 1.5 miles before I reached the 100-mile mark.
-Then I had about two miles to ride to get home.
+Indeed, my big ride ended rather miserably!
+I ran completely out of water about 1.5 miles before I reached the 100-mile mark; and then I had about two miles to ride to get home.
 I arrived there dehydrated; and for at least an hour felt too exhausted and sick to even move.
 That was NOT fun, and ruined any sense of triumph.

 For whatever reason, eating was a problem on this ride.
 Nothing tasted good; what I did eat tended to stick in my throat; and it’s possible that I ate too little as a result.
 Between the heat and less caffeine than usual (admittedly I’m a Diet Coke fiend), I got rather headachy.
 I was glad that it didn’t rain, but I would have welcomed some overcast to moderate the temperature.